fluidskateboards/programs/README.md

 06/11/2026 Went to DBT today, had a therapy session and executive functioning session.
 Played basketball.

 06/21/2026 Made a song and went on a run with my dogs.

+06/25/2026 Went to DBT and volunteered at the midnight mission